-- Give this drug at the same time of day.
+- Take this drug at the same time of day.

 Tablets and capsules:

-- Give capsule with a full meal.
+- Take this drug with a full meal.

-- Have your child swallow whole.
-Do not let your child chew, break, or crush.
+- Swallow whole.
+Do not chew, break, or crush.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.